bet4a/d3wiki/Geo-Projections.md

 <a href="http://bl.ocks.org/3757110"><img src="https://raw.github.com/gist/3757110/thumbnail.png" width="202"></a>

-The azimuthal equidistant projection preserves distances from the projection’s center: circles around the projection’s center are projected to circles on the Cartesian plane.
-This can be useful for visualizing distances relative to a point of reference.
+The azimuthal equidistant projection preserves distances from the projection’s center: the distance from any projected point to the projection’s center is proportional to the great arc distance.
+Thus, circles around the projection’s center are projected to circles on the Cartesian plane.
+This can be useful for visualizing distances relative to a point of reference, such as commute distances.

 <a name="equirectangular" href="#wiki-equirectangular">#</a> d3.geo.<b>equirectangular</b>()